 Hope does not mean having a pollyannish approach to situations in life.

-Oxford English Dictionary defines hope: “a feeling of expectation and desire for something to happen.”
+Oxford English Dictionary defines hope: as “a feeling of expectation and desire for something to happen.”

 But hope is also more than mere desire and better than mere expectation.